The rise of vaping has brought forth a whole new era of safer and healthier ways to consume your herbs, e-juices or nicotine.

-Now, as more states are legalizing the use of dry herbs, we’ve been given a whole new way to enjoy using various vaping devices with legal plant and flower extracts, oils, and concentrates.
+Now, as more states are legalizing the use of certain herbs, we’ve been given a whole new way to enjoy using various vaping devices with legal plant and flower extracts, oils, and concentrates.

 However, new technology can often come with a bit of a learning curve.
 While vaping devices are getting more sophisticated every year, there are still some common user errors or device malfunctions you may encounter on your journey into the world of vaping.

-But if you’re looking for a downright failsafe vaping device that provides one heck of an experience with your dry herbs, check out the Loto Lux today.
+But if you’re looking for a downright failsafe vaping device that provides a superior experience with your concentrates, check out the Loto Legend today.

 Below we’ve compiled some of the most common errors you may encounter and what to do about them to help keep you vaping along smoothly.

 If you experience an unpleasant burnt taste while taking a pull off your vaporizer, this is known as a “dry hit”.
 In the case of devices using concentrates, dry hits occur when your vaping device runs out of material, causing the coil to heat up and burn some of the residue left from your last refill instead.

 Luckily, this is an easy problem to fix.
 Refilling your tank should eliminate the problem altogether.
 To avoid dry hits in the future, try to always refill before it runs completely dry.

 When it comes to dry herb vaporizers, dry hits aren’t really a thing and you won’t have to worry about these at all.
 In fact, many devices will shut off or notify you if it’s time to refill.